-Participants who complete all the program milestones will be entered to win one of a number of cool tech draw prizes from U of T startups.
+Participants who completed all the program milestones were entered to win one of five draw prizes.

-Degree-seeking student participants can also enroll in a Co-curricular Record for completing the challenge.
+Degree-seeking student participants could also enroll in a Co-curricular Record for completing the challenge.

 Applications ran from May 21 to June 14, 2019.
 Successful applicants will be notified by the end of June.
-Phase 1 will run through July to mid-August and Phase 2 will kick off in September and run through February 2020.
-A graduation celebration will take place in Spring 2020.
+Phase 1 ran through July to mid-August 2019 and Phase 2 ran from September through March 2020.
+A graduation celebration schedule for Spring 2020 .

-Participants will be expected to commit to approximately 20 hours of virtual learning during July and August 2019 (Phase 1), plus approximately 20 hours of in-person and online participation over the 2019-2020 academic year (Phase 2).
-Participants are required to attend a minimum 5 of the 6 in-person conversations throughout Phase 2, and complete reflections and feedback surveys at milestones through the year.
+Participants spent approximately 20 hours of virtual learning during July and August 2019 (Phase 1), plus approximately 20 hours of in-person and online participation over the 2019-2020 academic year (Phase 2).
+Participants were required to attend a minimum 4 of the 6 in-person conversations throughout Phase 2, and completed reflections and feedback surveys at milestones through the year.

 Applicants are advised that this is a pilot program, and that their data will be collected for reporting purposes internal to the University of Toronto.
 The pilot organizers may reach out to participants to gain consent to use collected data for secondary research purposes, and that their consent can be withdrawn at any time.
 Any opt-out from research will not prejudice or impact an individual’s continued participation in or access to the program.